gitter-badger/windsock/docs/api.md

 ## Methods

 ### `router.register(path, config)`
-Registers a state configuration obj at path on the states singleton registry
+Registers a state configuration obj at a path name on the states object.
+Will throw an error for invalid path or if the config is not an object.

 ``` javascript
 router.register('user/:id', state);